ZenIDTeam/ZenID-ios/README.md

 // Controller
 let camera = Camera()
 Let cameraView = CameraView()
+let urlPathOfModels = URL.modelsFolder.appendingPathComponent("face")
-let facelivenessController = FacelivenessController(camera: camera, view: contentView, modelsUrl: URL.modelsFolder.appendingPathComponent("face"))
+let facelivenessController = FacelivenessController(camera: camera, view: contentView, modelsUrl: urlPathOfModels) facelivenessController.delegate = self
-facelivenessController?.delegate = self
+facelivenessController.configure(configuration: faceLivenessControllerConfig)
 ```

+> [!IMPORTANT]
-You should always keep one instance of `Camera`, even when you have more controllers (such as SelfieController, FacelivenessController, DocumentController).
+> You should always keep one instance of `Camera`, even when you have more controllers (such as SelfieController, FacelivenessController, DocumentController).

 Add the `CameraView` into your view hierarchy in order to see the camera's UI and live feed.